Ollynov/t-school-fullstack-2/technical-interview/lecture-notes.md

 - Write a program to solve a Rubik's cube in any programming language.

-#### Interviewee questions
-The final 5 minutes are reserved for the interviewee to ask questions.
-Some examples of good ones:
-- How does the typical production workflow look?
-How often is code pushed to production (live)?
-- What is the project management process you use - do you use Agile or Scrum?
-- How is the test coverage?
-- How is the engineering team organized/structured?
-Are there sub-teams?

-## What to expect as a manager
-As a manager, you won't have questions that are that technically complicated.
-However it might happen that your interviewer asks you questions about your technical background and want to verify it.

 ### Easier technical questions

 - Write a maxNum function that accepts an array of integers, and returns the largest integer